-Saint Kitts was named “Liamuiga”, or “fertile land”, by native inhabitants, the Kalinago Indians.
-Christopher Columbus sighted that is now Nevis in 1493 and gave that island the name San Martín.
+Saint Kitts was named “Liamuiga”, meaning “fertile land”, by native inhabitants, the Kalinago Indians.
+Christopher Columbus sighted what is now Nevis in 1493 and gave that island the name San Martín.
 The current name “Nevis” is derived from a Spanish name Nuestra Señora de las Nieves, meaning Our Lady of the Snows, perhaps in reference to the white clouds which usually wreathe the top of Nevis Peak.

-With the beautiful nature, there is a lengthy and rich cultural history.
+With the beautiful nature, there is a long and rich cultural history.
 Brimstone Hill Fortress National Park, dating from 1690, is a UNESCO world heritage site that has been dubbed the “Gibraltar of the West Indies”.
 Tourists can see where tobacco, indigo and then sugar was grown on the historic plantations, take sweaty rainforest hikes, or relax on the sandy, palm-fringed beaches.
 The sugar industry survived until 2005, and a unique legacy of this is the St Kitts Scenic Railway where passengers can ride for 29km along a narrow gauge line built to transport cane.

 Today the island lives by tourism, a transformation that appears to have been achieved with record speed.
 St Kitts now welcomes a steady stream of cruise ships and has a 394-room Marriott resort and casino.
 Major luxury property developments are taking shape and a private jet terminal and superyacht marina recently opened.
-It is also known for a number of celebrations including Carnival (December-January) and the St Kitts Music Festival (June).
+It is also known for a number of celebrations including Carnival (December-January) and the St. Kitts Music Festival (June).
 English is the official language but is Saint Kitts Creole is also widely spoken.

-At the turn of the 18th century, St Kitts was the richest British colony per capita in the Caribbean, a result of the sugar trade.
+At the turn of the 18th century, St Kitts was the richest British colony in the Caribbean, a result of the sugar trade.
 The economy had traditionally almost exclusively depended on the growing and processing of sugar cane until the late 1970s when the government backed a drive into small-scale, export-oriented industrialisation.
 Tourism has since become the largest source of foreign exchange.
 There is a small offshore banking and shipping sector.
 Agriculture makes up 1.3% of the economy, with industry being 27.2% and services making up 71.5%.

-The economy of St Kitts and Nevis experienced strong growth for most of the 1990s but a number of hurricanes contributed to a sharp slowdown, particularly in the agricultural, tourism and construction sectors.
+The economy of St Kitts and Nevis experienced strong growth for most of the 1990s but a number of hurricanes contributed to a sharp slowdown, particularly in the agricultural, tourism

 Saint Kitts and Nevis is a member of the Eastern Caribbean Currency Union (ECCU).
 The Eastern Caribbean Central Bank (ECCB) issues a common currency (the East Caribbean dollar) for all its members and regulates and manages monetary policy and banking.
 The US dollar is widely used as well.
 The United States is the main export and import partner for the country, accounting for 56% of the total exports and 31.7% of imports.